akashagarwal123/coder/README.md

 # coder
-It contains all the problems to the problems programmaticaly.
+It contains all the problems to the problems programmaticaly through JAVA.